White Rose: Actions: The leaflets and graffiti

 After their experiences at the Eastern Front, having learned about mass murder in Poland and the Soviet Union, Hans Scholl and Alexander Schmorell felt compelled to take action.
-From late June until mid-July 1942, they wrote the first four leaflets.
+With a portable Remington typewriter Schmorell borrowed from a friend, from late June until mid-July 1942, they wrote the first four leaflets.
 Quoting extensively from the Bible, Aristotle and Novalis, as well as Goethe and Schiller, the iconic poets of German bourgeoisie, they appealed to what they considered the German intelligentsia, believing that these people would be easily convinced by the same arguments that also motivated the authors themselves.
 These leaflets were left in telephone books in public phone booths, mailed to professors and students, and taken by courier to other universities for distribution.
 From 23 July to 30 October 1942, Graf, Scholl and Schmorell served again at the Soviet front, and activities ceased until their return.
 In autumn 1942, Sophie Scholl discovered that her brother Hans was one of the authors of the pamphlets, and joined the group.
 Shortly after, Willi Graf, and by the end of December 1942, Kurt Huber became members of the White Rose.

 In January 1943, the fifth leaflet, "Aufruf an alle Deutsche!" ("Appeal to all Germans!") was produced in 6,000–9,000 copies, using a hand-operated duplicating machine.
-It was carried to other German Cities between 27 and 29 January 1943 by the members and supporters of the group to many cities, and then mailed from there.
+It was carried to other German cities between 27 and 29 January 1943 by the members and supporters of the group, and then mailed from there.
 Copies appeared in Saarbrücken, Stuttgart, Cologne, Vienna, Freiburg, Chemnitz, Hamburg, Innsbruck and Berlin.
 Sophie Scholl stated during her Gestapo interrogation that from summer 1942 on, the aim of the White Rose was to address a broader range of the population.
 Consequently, in the fifth leaflet, the name of the group was changed from White Rose to "German Resistance Movement", and also the style of writing became more polemic and less intellectual.
 The students had become convinced during their military service that the war was lost: "Hitler kann den Krieg nicht gewinnen, nur noch verlängern. – Hitler cannot win the war, he can only prolong it."
 They appealed to renounce "national socialist subhumanism", imperialism and Prussian militarism "for all time".
 The reader was urged to "Support the resistance movement!" in the struggle for "freedom of speech, freedom of religion and protection of the individual citizen from the arbitrary action of criminal dictator-states".
 These were the principles that would form "the foundations of a new Europe".